+This implies that the achievable secret key rate is increased by choosing $Q=T$, which still satisfies~\eqref{eq:th1-main_result} and~\eqref{eq:th1-redundant_cond}.
+Therefore, the conditions~\eqref{eq:th1-redundant_cond} are redundant after the maximization and may be discarded.

-We have shown thus far that, \emph{averaged} over all possible codebooks, the probability of error and key leakage become negligible as $n\rightarrow\infty$ if conditions \eqref{eq:th-jssc-main_result_rate}--\eqref{eq:th-jscc-main_result} hold true.
-Nonetheless, by applying the selection lemma~\cite[Lemma 2.2]{bloch_physical_2011}, we may conclude that there exists a \emph{specific} sequence of codebooks such that the probability of error and key leakage tend to zero as $n\rightarrow\infty$.
+We have shown thus far that, \emph{averaged} over all possible codebooks, the probability of error~\eqref{eq:def_sk_rel}, the key leakage~\eqref{eq:def_sk_leak}, and the uniformity of the keys~\eqref{eq:def_sk_unif} become negligible as $(n,m)\to\infty$ if the conditions~\eqref{eq:th1-main_result_rate} and~\eqref{eq:th1-main_result} hold true.
+Nonetheless, by applying the selection lemma~\cite[Lemma 2.2]{bloch_physical_2011}, we may conclude that there exists a \emph{specific} sequence of codebooks such that the probability of error, the key leakage, and the uniformity of the keys tend to zero as $(n,m)\to\infty$.

-The bound on the cardinality of the alphabets $\cU$ and $\cV$ follow from Fenchel--Eggleston--Carath{\'e}odory's theorem and the standard cardinality bounding technique~\cite[Appendix C]{gamal_network_2011}, therefore their proof is omitted.
-This concludes the proof of Theorem~\ref{th:joint-key}. \endIEEEproof
+The bounds on the cardinality of the alphabets $\cU$, $\cV$, $\cQ$, and $\cT$ follow from Fenchel--Eggleston--Carath{\'e}odory's theorem and the standard cardinality bounding technique~\cite[Appendix C]{gamal_network_2011}; therefore their proof is omitted.
+This concludes the proof of Theorem~\ref{th:digital-key}. \endIEEEproof